yoctoproject/poky/documentation/what-i-wish-id-known.rst

    working with Yocto Project and they are updated regularly.

 Using the Yocto Project is fairly easy, *until something goes wrong*.
-Without an understanding of how the build process works, you’ll find yourself trying to troubleshoot “a black box”.
+Without an understanding of how the build process works, you'll find yourself trying to troubleshoot "a black box".
 Here are a few items that new users wished they had known before embarking on their first build with Yocto Project.
 Feel free to contact us with other suggestions.